bu-528-sp19/Functions-as-a-Service/docs/Deploy Openwhisk on Google Cloud Platform.md

 By now, the project is setup and can be accessed.
 To swich back to the local minikube service, use kubectl config use-context will do.

+***
+Note:
+If only to use a already deployed Openwhisk on GKE.
+Please go down to the last part 'Use an already deployed Openwhisk'
+***

 ## Deploy a hello world app on GKE (Optional)

 ### Build the docker image